|Fisherman's Cottage||Self Catering||Sunday||2||4||2||Sofa bed in lounge|

 Modern fitted kitchen with induction hob, oven, microwave and dishwasher.
 Dining area with seating for up to 6 people.

-Master bedroom with double bed and sea view.
+Master bedroom with double bed, en suite wc and sink and sea view.

 Second bedroom has a single bed which pulls out to form a double bed if required.
-There is also a sink in this room.
+There is also ample wardrobe storage space in this room as well.

 Newly refurbished shower room with sink, toilet and chrome heated towel rail.